Citymonstret/Kvantum/PROGRESS.md

 * **[TODO]** Precompiled Responses - Allow responses (including headers) to be compiled into raw bytes, which can then be sent to the client (Benefit: Fast!)

 ###### 2.2.2 Configuration
-The default views provide differenet configuration options to make sure that the content is served according to the requirements of the users:
+The default views provide different configuration options to make sure that the content is served according to the requirements of the users:
 * forceHTTPS - Force content through the HTTPS handler (redirects requests)
 * extensionRewrite - Rewrite the requested file extension.
 * filter - URL request mapping with variables (with optional default values)